Again & Again (2PM song): Promotion

 2PM performed "Again & Again" for the first time on the music program M Countdown on April 23, 2009.
 They continued promoting the song on the TV music programs M Countdown, Music Bank, Show!
 Music Core, and Inkigayo for seven weeks.
 On the May 7 episode of M Countdown, "Again & Again" earned the group their first Mutizen Song award on a TV music program for being the show's top-charting song.
 The song would go on to win the group their first triple crown on M Countdown, followed by another triple crown on Inkigayo.
 2PM would then promote their B-side track "I Hate You" from the same single album in June, becoming the first act on M Countdown to win two triple crowns for songs from the same album in July.
-2PM has also performed "Again & Again" on TV shows such as Kim Jung-eun's Chocolate and Infinite Challenge, as well as various award ceremonies.
+2PM has also performed "Again & Again" on TV shows such as Kim Jung-eun's Chocolate and Infinite Challenge, as well as end-of-year award ceremonies.